vrishin710/Haskell_In_Class/README.md

 ## Using Haskell
 To access the console, enter ghci

 To run a file, enter `ghci filename.hs`

 To exit the console, enter `CTRL+D`

-You may need to create a `.hs` file.
+You may want to create a `.hs` file to store your functions in.